netskopeoss/netskope_log_analyzer/README.md

     git clone https://github.com/netskopeoss/netskope_log_analyzer.git
     ```

+ 3. Please restart Splunk to enable the add-on.

- 3. Extract the Netskope log bundle and upload it to /var/log/splunk/logs.
+ 4. Extract the Netskope log bundle and upload it to /var/log/splunk/logs.
 Splunk will detect the logs and start indexing them.

- 4. Access the dashboard(http://Splunk server's IP address:8000/en-GB/app/netskope_log_analyzer/) and select the log folder name from the dropdown menu.
+ 5. Access the dashboard(http:// Your Splunk server's IP address:8000/en-GB/app/netskope_log_analyzer/) and select the log folder name from the dropdown menu.
     The data will be displayed on the dashboard.Tabs are organized by functionality.
 Open each tab in a new browser tab and repeat the steps above.

     ![Log Analyzer image](static/Dashboard2.PNG)